(Picked this one up in 2017, but have dated it 2003 so that it files in date order with other volumes in this series!)

 As I’m not at the moment buying new SF other than the Dozois/Clarke annual SF volumes (eschewing the SFF anthologies), I decided to splash out and fill one of those gaps – namely the first in Merril’s series of Year’s Bests.
 You can browse the other ones in her series that I have here.

 This Dell First Edition was published in 1956, and got delivered from a bookseller in Germany, and doesn’t look like it’s been read.
-It’s four years older than me, and has become a little fragile, frayed around the edges, and with a slightly dodgy lower spine – but what’s inside is still drop-dead gorgeous.
+It’s four years older than me – a little fragile, frayed around the edges, and with a slightly dodgy lower spine, but what’s inside is still drop-dead gorgeous.
 But that’s enough about me, what about the book?

 The volume has an introduction by no less than Orson Welles, who opines that SF is often at its worst at book length, with good novels ‘about as rare as ambergris’, and his advice for all but the most ‘bug-eyed addict’ is to abstain from novels and to stick to short stories, which ‘come off much better than the long ones’.